saiv20/line_follow/README.md

 ## Overview

-This ROS package implements a line following robot which follows a yellow line using Turtlebot3.
+This ROS package implements a line following robot which detects the yellow line using the camera on Turtlebot3 Waffle Pi with the aid of image processing techniques and follows that line.

 ## Installation

 Build from source, clone from this repository into your catkin workspace and compile the package using: